Welcome to Russian and Russian Studies…

 Think of Russian language as part of a whole, as a primary gateway to Russian culture.
 Our language courses go up to the advanced level in Russian, but we also offer plenty of literature and culture classes, many of which are taught in English.

-In addition, look to the departments of Economics, History, Religion and especially Political Science for related and connected courses.
+In addition, look to the departments of Economics, History, Religion and even Music and Political Science for related and connected courses.
 Together with our language courses as well as our literature and culture classes, we want to share critical, independent and creative thinking, and foster a richer understanding of human diversity, current affairs, and the global community.

 For some nice pics of Russia, try the Courses page.